thinktandem/thinktandem.io/src/content/articles/lando-headless-pt-1.md

 ----

 Headless architectures offer many advantages to app construction.
-From the COPE create once publish everywhere strategy, to parallell development of the frontend and the backend of the app, but getting the infrastructure right can be a bit tricky.
-Let's take a look at how to landoize your apps infrastructure and get the apps talking to each other.
+From the COPE (create once publish everywhere) strategy, to parallell development of the frontend and the backend of the app, but getting the infrastructure right can be a bit tricky.
+Let's take a look at how to Landoize your infrastructure and get the apps talking to each other.

 There are also alot of choices available in headless architecture.
-In this artilcle we will reduce complexity by making specific choices and give a concrete example of setting up a Headless app.
+In this artilcle we will reduce complexity by making specific choices and give a concrete example of setting up a headless app.
 Here is the Tech stack:

 * [Lando](https://docs.devwithlando.io) (dev environments)
 * [Contenta CMS](https://www.contentacms.org) (Drupal API app)